How to make DOS programs printing faster in Windows

 compatible printer on Windows.

-The Problem: If you run a DOS application on NT-based Windows systems (Windows 2000, XP, 2003, Vista, 2008), you may find that your print jobs are spooled after many seconds, sometimes minutes, especially when printing to a network printer.
+The Problem: If you run a DOS application on NT-based Windows systems (Windows NT, Windows 2000, Windows XP, Windows 2003, Windows Vista, Windows 7, Windows 8, Windows 2008, Windows 2012 RC2, Windows 10), you may find that your print jobs are spooled after many seconds, sometimes minutes, especially when printing to a network printer.
 It may even happen on Windows 95/98/ME machines.

 The problem has two main causes:

-A typical DOS program sends binary data (characters) to one of these ports (usually LPT1:).
+A typical DOS program sends binary data (characters) to one of these ports (most often LPT1:).
 A dot matrix printer can start printing that data as soon as it's sent to the port and before all the data has been sent by the program.

 A DOS programmer did not need to close the printing device (port) when the print job ended, because the printer had already finished its job.